hyttysmyrkky/foscam_cgi_api_html/README.md

 Alternatively, you can [preview the page by using htmlpreview.github.io](https://htmlpreview.github.io/?https://github.com/hyttysmyrkky/foscam_cgi_api_html/blob/main/index.html), but saving the camera address etc. may not work, or if it does, note that any other \*.github.io page can probably read all saved data, including camera credentials as clear-text.

+### **NOTE 2024-10**
+If you are loading the `index.html` from a local hard drive, or from the Github preview or some other HTTPS source, you may have to manually allow [mixed content](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content) (e.g. images over HTTP on an HTML page loaded from a local hard drive or HTTPS) in your browser settings.
+For example by default [Firefox no longer supports mixed content since June 2024](https://blog.mozilla.org/security/2024/06/05/firefox-will-upgrade-more-mixed-content-in-version-127/).

+Especially the Operate and Viewer views require images usually over HTTP.

+To allow mixed content images in Firefox, open `about:config` and search and set `security.mixed_content.upgrade_display_content.image` to false.
+This way Firefox no longer forces images to be fetched via HTTPS which the IP cameras don't support.

+Other ways to make this tool work properly are:
+- Host the index.html over HTTP.
+For example if you have Python installed, run in the directory where you downloaded the index.html, `python3 -m http.server --bind 127.0.0.1 8000` and then open in the browser `http://127.0.0.1:8000`.
+- Alternatively, setup a reverse proxy so that the commands can be sent to cameras over HTTPS.
+Then the reverse proxy will handle the SSL termination.
+However, even if this is probably the "correct" way to manage the cameras, and you end up having the data encrypted multiple times, this is often unnecessarily complicated.

 ## Security notes
 - Data is saved to localStorage only on the browser you are using.
 - Requests to cameras use unencrypted HTTP and the credentials are clear-text and show up in the browser page history.